wjc404/GEMM_AVX2/README.md

 2 DGEMM test codes are also attached (General_Benchmark_*.c).
 Compilation of them requires installation of Intel MKL 2018.

 #Comments:

-Any optimizations to the dgemm codes are welcomed~
+Any optimizations to the dgemm codes are welcomed~ Unlike the completely-tested "DGEMM.so", the library "DGEMM_LARGEMEM.so" haven't been thoroughly tested so may become buggy in some rare cases.
+The author would be grateful if some experts could help him check the codes.